Topman-14/orange-task-1/README.md

 # Task Management API

-This project implements a simple Task Management API using Express, Prisma, and MongoDB.
+This project implements a simple Task Management API using Typescript, Express, Prisma, and MongoDB.
 It provides endpoints for creating, retrieving, updating, and deleting tasks.
-I also display data from a simple mock server created using JSON-server
+It also displays data from a simple mock server created using JSON-server

 ## Getting Started